 Top tips for bumblebee ID

-Bumblebees can be very difficult to identify, although they are often relatively straightforward!
+Bumblebees can be very difficult to identify at first, although they are often relatively straightforward!

 There are 25 species in Britain, but with queens looking different to males (and sometimes to workers), as well as different colour forms for most species, there can be a bewildering array of different-looking bees.
 When, later in the year, sun-bleached and worn bees are prevalent, identification can be very tricky indeed!